 Let’s face it – mom-ing is work.
 It’s work whether you stay home, work from home, or work outside of the home.
 We signed up for this mom gig, but the amount of work wasn’t listed in the job description – like an ‘other duties as assigned’ kind of disclaimer.
 It’s not so much what the work is, it’s the quantity of tasks.

 All the things.
 All the time.

-While I’ve predominately been a work outside of the home mom, I have had the opportunity to work from home with kids during 2020 (holy cow, this was hard) and stay home with my babies while on maternity leave (and will have the opportunity to take a sabbatical from work for 6 weeks this summer!).
+While I’ve predominately been a work outside of the home mom, I have had the opportunity to work from home with kids during 2020 (holy cow, this was hard) and stay home with my babies while on maternity leave (and had the opportunity to take a sabbatical from work for 6 weeks this summer!).
 While my main perspective is working outside of the home, I’ve had a taste of each – and each with its own pros and cons.

 This one, though, goes out to the moms that spend most of their days in the office, school, warehouse, clinic, or retail store and then come home and be a wife, hair stylist, nurse, teacher, meal prepper, counselor, and of course mom.
 Here’s an ode to you, working mom!

-Time for work!
+Time for work, working mom!